ewowi/StarDocs/docs/StarBase/Testing.md

 [StarBase](/StarDocs) is in user test phase.
 Test scenarios are currently available.
 If you want to participate in testing, please see below for currently available test scenarios:

 * Follow a test scenario
-* Please report issues in [Github StarBase issues](https://github.com/ewowi/StarBase/issues) or [Github StarLeds issues](https://github.com/MoonModules/StarLeds/issues)
+* Please report issues in [Github StarBase issues](https://github.com/ewowi/StarBase/issues) or [Github StarLight issues](https://github.com/MoonModules/StarLight/issues)
     * Include the build you are testing (see [System](/StarDocs/SysMod/SysModSystem))
     * Include the test scenario
 * You can report success also in Github issues or on [Discord / StarMod](https://discord.gg/VGDGGX8qvQ).
 Please include information explaining whether the instructions were clear, suggestions for improvement to documentation or procedure, or share opportunities new test scenarios, etc.